 While everyone else taps out their vitriol or support for the USA’s new President-elect, I think it’s best that Secret Cave not overtly take any political stance.
 Since we’re a site that likes to focus on the forgotten elements of things, I thought i’d throw his ludicrous WWE appearances into the hat instead.
 After all, this is the first time a WWE Hall-of-Famer will be taking residence at the White House, and I do think that holds some significance worth implying.
-He’s had a lot of important positions in his time, but President is several steps up from noted-wrestling-cameo. … [continue reading]
+He’s had a lot of important positions in his time, but President is several steps up from noted-wrestling-cameo.
+Do these instances somehow undermine his future as a competent politician? … [continue reading]

 “AS GOD AS MY WITNESS, HE IS BROKEN IN HALF.”

 Mankind plummets 16ft into an announce table from the top of a cell, and Jim Ross — genuinely fearing for Mankind’s life — reacts with the same conviction he would if he knew there was no threat at all.

 The greatest wrestling personalities are the greatest actors, athletes and public speakers.
 They’re the ones who create the hyperreality of wrestling, and allow us slip in and out of the state of suspended disbelief.

 Despite the WWE’s best efforts in the past, there’s no way you’re still unaware that wrestling is scripted.… [continue reading]